 Sales Funnel’s Phases

-A typical sales funnel is divided into several steps, each of which differs depending on the particular sales model.
-The most common way of segmenting a sales funnel can be divided into seven phases, including:
+A typical sales funnel has several steps, each of which differs depending on the particular sales model.
+The most common way of segmenting a sales funnel is by dividing it into seven phases, including:

 - The Awareness Phase entails the prospect becoming aware of a solution’s existence.